What does an early childhood educator do?

 An Early Childhood Educator – has a degree or diploma in early childhood education and is responsible for planning yearly, monthly and weekly themes and daily activities, caring for and teaching the children, supervising assistants, chatting with parents.

-Supervisors - have several years of experience and direct all the programs and activities of a daycare center; manage a group of ECEs; do administrative work as well as deal with parents.
+Supervisors – have several years of experience and direct all the programs and activities of a daycare center; manage a group of ECE workers; do administrative work as well as deal with parents.

-Directors - oversee more than one centers, may teach other ECE students, check government policies and regulations, establish and record workplace policies and work with the government for funding.
+Directors – oversee more than one centers, may teach other ECE students, explain government policies and regulations to staff and families, establish and record workplace policies and work with the government for funding.

 - see personal growth in children academically, socially and emotionally